UFC on FOX: Teixeira vs Evans: Predictions & Analysis

 A few statistical edges stand out.
 Teixeira throws significantly more leather — a 0.9 sig. strike per minute gap.
 Teixeira is far more active with takedowns, averaging 1.1 more per 15 minutes.
 Evans has tighter striking defense, making opponents miss more often.

-**The Pick: Glover Teixeira over Rashad Evans.** This is essentially a pick'em.
-The model nudges toward Teixeira at 54%, but there's almost nothing separating these two.
-The market implies 65% for Teixeira, but our model sees only 54%.
-That 11-point gap favoring Evans is worth watching.
+The Pick: Glover Teixeira over Rashad Evans.
+The model gives Teixeira a slight nod at 62% — this could easily go either way.
+The market implies 65% for Teixeira, but our model sees only 62%.
+That 3-point gap favoring Evans is worth watching.

 Rose Namajunas vs Tecia Pennington